How to find old messages on Gmail ?

 Last updated: January 2, 2023

-Regularly cleaning your Gmail box is one of the important elements that allows you to access all these emails quickly.
+Regular cleaning of your box Gmail is one of the important elements that allows access to all these emails quickly.
 But unfortunately, the majority of people don't do this.

 So when it is necessary find a certain email, it can sometimes become a bit of an obstacle course.
 If you are here, it must have happened to you.
 So here we will show you how to find an old message on Gmail in just a few clicks.